Blog

 If you've had more than four yeast infections in a year, single-dose fluconazole likely isn't enough.
 Current guidelines support a longer induction course (150 mg every 72 hours for three doses) followed by weekly maintenance for up to six months.
 This is something your provider would discuss with you based on your history.

-"Async" means you fill out a structured clinical intake on your phone or computer.
-A licensed medical provider — usually a physician or nurse practitioner — reads it, evaluates your symptoms against validated clinical criteria, and decides whether to prescribe.
+"No-video online visit" means you fill out a structured clinical intake on your phone or computer.
+A licensed clinician reads it, evaluates your symptoms against validated clinical criteria, and decides whether to prescribe.
 You and the provider never need to be on a call at the same time.
-Most async UTI visits are reviewed within a few hours.
+Reviews happen 7 days a week, including weekends, and timing depends on case complexity.

 It's different from a video visit (where you're on camera with the provider) and different from a chatbot (which is software, not a clinician).
-Async telehealth is real clinical decision-making by a real licensed human, just not in person and not in real-time.
+Online visits are real clinical decision-making by a real licensed human, just not in person and not in real-time.

-UTIs are one of the best-studied conditions for async care.
-A 2025 study in JAMA Network Open compared async-treated and in-person-treated uncomplicated UTIs and found equivalent clinical outcomes, with significantly higher patient satisfaction and lower total cost in the async arm.
+UTIs are one of the best-studied conditions for online care.
+A 2025 study in JAMA Network Open compared online-treated and in-person-treated uncomplicated UTIs and found equivalent clinical outcomes, with significantly higher patient satisfaction and lower total cost in the online-care arm.
 That's because UTI diagnosis is heavily history-based: the pattern of symptoms (burning, urgency, frequency), combined with risk factors and a safety screen, is often enough for a confident diagnosis in otherwise-healthy patients.

 A well-designed intake form will identify these cases and route you to in-person care rather than prescribe.

-At Bidwell Health, a full async UTI visit is $45.
+At Bidwell Health, a full online UTI visit is $45.
 That includes the clinical review and the prescription.
-No subscriptions, no insurance, no follow-up billing.
-Most urgent care visits for a UTI run $150–$250 before insurance; a primary care visit plus copay is often similar.
+No required subscription, no insurance billing, no follow-up billing.
+Urgent care and primary care visits often cost more and usually take longer than a focused online visit.

 For appropriately selected cases: yes.
-The risk of async care is that a complicated case gets treated like an uncomplicated one.
+The risk of online care is that a complicated case gets treated like an uncomplicated one.
 A well-designed intake form is the entire safety mechanism — it has to screen aggressively, and reject cases that need more workup.
-If a service is prescribing antibiotics to anyone who clicks the button, that's not async care, that's malpractice with extra steps.
+If a service is prescribing antibiotics to anyone who clicks the button, that's not online care, that's malpractice with extra steps.

 Erectile dysfunction is probably the single most commoditized condition in US telehealth.
 You've seen the ads — same medications, confident branding, vague pricing.
 That's great when it works and dangerous when it doesn't.
 Here's what safe looks like, and what to walk away from.